-The original fingerstyle guitar music by Sungha Jung continues to be popular.
+Are you curious to know which Sungha Jung songs are the best?
 Here is my pick of the top 10 original songs by Sungha Jung that contain a lot of musical variety.

 Top Ten Fingerstyle Songs by Sungha Jung

-I have to start with Felicity because I love the youthful energy of this song.
-The song makes use of an open tuning - Open Low E Major.
-This allows for plenty of use of open strings.
+have to start with Felicity because I love the youthful energy of this song.
+The song makes use of an open tuning which allows for plenty of use of open strings.
 I also enjoy the variations in the whole piece - the energetic parts full of drive and the calmer, more quiet parts.

 Felicity is a great song to learn if you want to get started with a song in an alternate tuning.
 Be aware, though, that you will have to be familiar with a lot of other techniques such as harmonics and tapping.